edemastes/comp-electronic-media/README.md

 - Monday, April 29: Final compositions are due and presented in class <br>
   Email to edemastes@tulane.edu so we can play over speakers in classroom. <br>
   A reminder: <a href = "https://edemastes.github.io/comp-electronic-media/final-rubric.pdf"> final project grading rubric and requirements</a> <br>
-- Friday, May 3 by 11:59 pm: Final project written resonse due via email
+- Friday, May 3 by 11:59pm: Final project written resonse due via email
 - Tuesday, May 7 and Wednesday, May 8 @ 7pm: Final concerts, tech & attend as part of your grade.

 <br><br>